damiankaczkowski/Intel-ME-Firmware-Repository/Readme.md

 - When it comes to Engine Region images (RGN/EXTR), Stock (RGN) ones are more important that EXTR.
 ME Analyzer can detect that as well.

 ```

+### How do I flash Intel ME Firmware Updates?

+A detailed guide can be found [here](https://github.com/CHEF-KOCH/HowTo-flash-Intel-Management-Engine-ME-firmware).

 ### License